October Rage: American Tours

 August 2012, the tour moved to the west coast where the band played as a supporting role for Steel Panther.

-September 2012, the tour continued back through the mid west, southern and south eastern states where they played as a supporting role for Saliva (band).
+September 2012, the tour continued back through the mid west, southern and south eastern states where they played as a supporting role for Saliva.

 Summer 2014 the band embarked on the much anticipated "Fallout, Dust And Guns" US Tour.
 Playing relentlessly throughout the mid west.

 In the fall of 2014, they joined the "Rock Avengers Tour" alongside Royal Bliss and Bobaflex.

 By the winter of 2014 October Rage had travelled back and forth across North America covering California, Colorado, Connecticut, Delaware, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wyoming.
 In under 5 months.

 The band completed extensive tours throughout the United States in 2016,2017 & 2018 before a family medical emergency forced the band to take a hiatus and return to Australia.

 Present

-The band is currently non an indefinite hiatus.
+The band is currently on an indefinite hiatus.

 Nicholas Roberts, singer and songwriter for the band is performing solo acoustic shows in New South Wales, Australia.